Pee Wee Reese: Awards and honors

 In 1984, Reese was inducted into the National Baseball Hall of Fame and Museum along with Rick Ferrell.
 On his entry, his support of Jackie Robinson was cited as well as his playing performance as a testament to his worthiness of the Hall.

 A statue of Reese was erected in front of the main entrance of Louisville Slugger Field in 2000 and his number was retired by the Louisville Bats.

-A statue of Reese and Jackie Robinson was erected in Brooklyn, New York in November 2005, in front of KeySpan Park (now MCU Park) where the Mets (minor league) Class A Cyclones play.
+A statue of Reese and Jackie Robinson was erected in Brooklyn, New York in November 2005, in front of KeySpan Park (now Maimonides Park) where the Brooklyn Cyclones (high-A affiliate of the New York Mets) play.
 Their widows both attended the ceremony for the statue which memorializes the gesture of Reese and his teammates overcoming the racial barrier.

 Reese was presented with the "SABR Hero of Baseball Award" at the Society for American Baseball Research's June 1997 national convention at Louisville, Kentucky.

 In 2013, the Bob Feller Act of Valor Award honored Reese as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.